uscclarkey/repo/script.clarkeyepg/README.md

 Based on the original TV Guide by twinther.

-For official support go to the forums on http://streamboxlive.wordpress.com
+For official support go to http://streamboxlive.wordpress.com